-This post-scriptum relates my personal reflections on the transdiscipinary research led during my PhD thesis.
+This post-scriptum relates my personal reflections on transdiscipinary research led during my PhD thesis and beyond.

 It builds on real-world musical situations of practice with machine learning to reflect on the research led in the thesis.
-It discusses the balances made between intersecting perspectives from Music and Computer Science.
-It presents three art and design projects (Paroles d’Exil, Sound Control, & (lutheries)²), led in parallel of the thesis, that challenge the norms of these disciplines.
-It finally delineates a music research through design framework, which leverage the theoretical notion of interactive music dispositif to foster novel music practices that are grounded in their cultural environment.
+It discusses the balances made between intersecting perspectives from Music and Machine Learning.
+It presents three art and design projects led in parallel of the thesis—Paroles d’Exil, Sound Control, & (lutheries)²—, which challenge the norms of these disciplines.
+It finally delineates a music research through design framework, leveraging the theoretical notion of interactive music dispositif to ground AI music practices in their situated cultural environment.

 PhD thesis (2020)